Vehicle insurance: Finland

 The Finnish road traffic insurance was made mandatory in 1925, when the first Act of Parliament on the topic was promulgated.
-At the time, the madatoryninsurance covered only partially the damages of the non-guilty party: all property damage was covered, but only permanent personal injury and death were covered by insurance.
+At the time, the mandatory insurance covered only partially the damages of the non-guilty party: all property damage was covered, but only permanent personal injury and death were covered by insurance.
 In 1938, all personal injuries of third parties came under the mandatory insurance scheme.
 The passengers of the guilty driver were covered in 1951, and the guilty driver's personal injuries were covered in 1968.
 In 1980, the liability regime was based on strict liability: the insurance of a vehicle covers all accidents related to its operation, regardless of the owner's culpability.

 The Finnish Traffic Insurance Act (460/2016) mandates a traffic insurance for all vehicles with a structural speed over 15 km/h or vehicles that are registered for road traffic, with the exception of electrical travel assists with a speed below 25 km/h and mass below 25 kg and for electrical bicycles that turn off their motor at 25 km/h.
 All commercially rented electric scooters need an insurance, though.

 The liability limit of the mandatory insurance is 5 million euros for property damage.
 For personal injuries, there is no liability cap.
 The insurance covers all personal injuries, including those of the at-fault driver.
 The property damage is compensated fully to non-vehicular parties without prejudice to culpability.
 Vehicle damage is compensated only if the insured vehicle involved was operated against traffic rules or loaded or maintained incorrectly.
 The damages to the insured vehicle or its trailer are not compensated.

 A person who has neglected to take a vehicle insurance is legally liable for a compensation payment not more than three times the insurance premium avoided.

 The Finnish Motor Insurers' Center (Liikennevakuutuskeskus) is responsible for paying the compensations to victims of accidents where the responsible vehicle is unknown, foreign or uninsured.
 It also pays the compensation to individual insurance companies for major accidents where the liability exceeds 75 million euros and pays out insurance claims in case a vehicle insurance company has gone bankrupt.
 The Center is financed by obligatory contributions of all companies that give vehicle insurance to Finnish vehicles.

 The law requires that in a civil lawsuits against a person who has operated a vehicle, any compensation for damages caused by the operation of the vehicle shall be adjusted to be paid directly by the insurance company, never by the person involved in the accident.